Generic Name: Olaparib Capsules (oh LAP a rib)

 - Flu-like signs.

-- It is common to have diarrhea, upset stomach, throwing up, or stomach pain with this medicine (olaparib capsules).
-Call your doctor if any of these side effects get very bad, bother you, or do not go away.
+- Constipation, diarrhea, throwing up, and upset stomach are common with this medicine (olaparib capsules).
+If these happen, talk with your doctor about ways to lower these side effects.
+Call your doctor right away if any of these effects bother you, do not go away, or get very bad.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.